 - How humid is the climate where you live?

 By answering these questions, you can get an idea of what kind of dehumidifier you’ll need.
-Different dehumidifiers have varying features, such as their daily capacity to draw moisture from the air (which is measured in pints).
+Different dehumidifiers have varying features.
+Features such as their daily capacity to draw moisture from the air (which is measured in pints).
 Some use a water tray that needs to be emptied by hand, while others use a discharge pipe that can empty the water via gravity or a small condensation pump.

 Consider these features to ensure that you have a dehumidifier that fits your needs and comfort.
-Whether you’re still unsure or you’d like a professional to assist, ’58 Foundations & Waterproofing has the crawl space and basement dehumidifier experts to help you in finding the right one!

 Enjoy The ’58 Difference in Dehumidifiers